-In 2019 ECI and Shadows of Shoah are again joining forces to raise awareness about the horrors of the Holocaust through an online education campaign with personal testimonies from Holocaust survivors.
+For several consecutive years ECI and Shadows of Shoah have been joining forces to raise awareness about the horrors of the Holocaust through an online education campaign with personal testimonies from Holocaust survivors.

 International Holocaust Remembrance Day, the 27th of January, is an international memorial day for the victims of the Holocaust, the genocide that resulted in the annihilation of 6 million Jews.
 It was designated by the United Nations General Assembly Resolution 60/7 on the first of November 2005.
 The resolution came after a special session was held earlier that year on the 24 of January 2005 during which the United Nations General Assembly marked the 60th anniversary of the liberation of the Nazi concentration camps and the end of the Holocaust.

 On December 10th, 2018 a new survey was released in Brussels, conducted by the EU Agency for Fundamental Rights (FRA), which found an increasing level of anti-Semitism in Europe over the past five years.
 The survey revealed that 28% of those interviewed had experienced harassment because of their Jewish identity, but 79% of them did not report it to the authorities because they did not believe it would be of any help.
 38% of the Jews who took part in the survey said that they were considering leaving Europe as they no longer felt safe in their home countries.

 European Coalition for Israel is committed to combatting all forms of anti-Semitism.
 The online exhibition in partnership with Shadows of the Shoah is part of this on-going campaign to keep the memory of the Holocaust alive and help combat all forms of anti-Semitism today.